Jadens-arc/Instasplice/README.md

 ## How to use

-1. Drag the photo you would like to be cropped into the input folder
+1. Run the exe
-2. Run the SplitImage.exe file
+2. Select the image you want to crop
-3. Enjoy your cropped photos in the output folder
+3. Save the cropped photos
+4. Post to instagram